csankat92/Baseball_capstone/README.md

   - Pandas and Numpy for data processing
   - Matplotlib and Seaborn for data visulizations
   - SciKit Learn Logistic Regression and Random Forest Classifier
+* MongoDB
+  - Once data was scraped it was stored in a Mongo Database
+* Amazon Web Services
+  - Ran python web-scraper on multiple EC2 instances